Argon-/CuteFanficBGM/Readme.md

    * no simple view
    * no options view
-     The whole state of CuteFanficBGM is restored whenever you launch it again.
-This includes the properties: window position, always on top, chapter, song, specified lists and directories, play-state
+     Instead the whole state of CuteFanficBGM is restored whenever you launch it again.
+This includes the properties: window position, always on top, chapter, song, specified lists and directories, play-state.
    * additional display of song title and a volume change bar